designedmind/2017/CFP.md

 POSSIBLE THEMES AND TOPICS

-Phenomenology-first takes the Hard Problem seriously; behaviour-first takes our _belief_ in the Hard Problem seriously, but not the Hard Problem itself.

-A key goal of the symposium is to build more consensus around behaviour-first as the only sound basis for a science of consciousness.
-Suitable topics include, but are not in any way limited to:
+These are not meant to constrain, but merely to highlight areas where we feel there are opportunities to make progress.

 * **Confronting the &ldquo;further fact&rdquo; intuition.** The further-fact
   intuition is so compelling that many hold it be self-evident.
-It underlies not only David Chalmer's so-called Hard Problem, but also the plausibility of philosophical zombies and inverted spectra, Frank Jackson's &ldquo;Knowledge Argument&rdquo;, Rodolfo Llinás view of the role of thalamocortical oscillations, and Giulio Tononi's Integrated Information Theory.
+It underlies not only David Chalmer's so-called Hard Problem, but also the plausibility of philosophical zombies and inverted spectra.
 Yet according to the functionalist view, it is false.
 A challenge for the functionalist story then is to explain _why_ it seems so obvious that consciousness is something non-functional, if it is precisely the opposite.

 * **Brain homologies and animal consciousness.** Brain structures implicated in consciousness in humans evolved tens of millions of years ago.
 Many neuroscientists have argued that we will find (primitives forms of) consciousness wherever we find homologous structures.
-The behavioural perspective suggests caution here: unless an organism exhibits the specific capabilities associated with consciousness, we should be wary of ascribing consciousness, even in the presence of obvious clohomologies.
+Are these suppositions consistent with functional/behavioural perspectives, or are they too liberal?

-* **Role of language.** If homology arguments can be overly liberal, behavioural accounts risk being overly conservative, in linking consciousness to self-reports and inevitably to language.
+* **Role of language.** If homology arguments can seem overly liberal, behavioural accounts risk being overly conservative, in linking consciousness to self-reports and inevitably to language.
 Nevertheless, in the animal kingdom, the human behavioural phenotype is uniquely flexible and it seems plausible that the evolution of consciousness and the evolution of language are tied both with each other and with this enhanced flexibility.
   Michael Arbib for example has argued that consciousness evolved in part to explicitly represent and communicate précis of intended behaviour.
-Tying consciousness to language is problematic in the cases of humans who were not exposed to language during the crucial developmental window or who suffer from &ldquo;locked in&rdquo; syndrome, conscious but unable to outwardly behave.

 * **Consciousness and free will.** According to Daniel Dennett, consciousness is an evolutionary innovation that situates a virtual agent at the narrative